ReDI-School/fullstack_bootcamp/volunteers/coach.md

 - _How do students present their milestones?_ Ideally, students first show the UI of their solution.
 Secondly, they walk you through the code.
 - _What if we finish early?_ No problem!
 If you see that some students still don't feel very comfortable with the milestone or haven't finished it, you can use the rest of the time to help them drive the milestone.
+- _What if the students didn't finish their weekly milestone?_ This can happen.
+Try to support the students by showing them how to finish the milestone.
+The students will start a new milestone on Tuesday.
+However, they can finish their milestone in the recap week before handing in the project.

 ## More Resources